dawn to dusk triple challenge

 The event will take place over the same weekend as our other Keswick challenge but this event offers an off-road cycling route instead of a road route.

-Setting off at sunrise, you will embark on a bike ride that takes in the exciting mixed terrain of Keswick.
+Setting off at sunrise, you will embark on an 18-mile bike ride on an exciting mix of terrains including forest tracks and bridleways.

 Once you've completed this thrilling off-road course will you head back to base in Keswick to change and refuel before starting on the next phase of the challenge!